 In this post, I will…

-• use tidytext and apply topic models with the stm package to identify my listening trends.
+and apply topic models with the stm

-spotifyr and the Spotify API
+and the Spotify API

-• I’ve been a Spotify listener since 2014 and that loyalty paid off for this post with access to seven (!!) years of Spotify Wrapped.
+I’ve been a Spotify listener since 2014 and that loyalty paid off for this post with access to seven (!!) years of Spotify Wrapped.
 If you’re unfamiliar, the Spotify Wrapped playlist is composed of the listener’s Top 100 songs of the year.
-Taking the playlists for 2014-2020, I used the spotifyr R package to access the Spotify API and pull out these playlists from library.
+Taking the playlists for 2014-2020, I used the spotifyr

-• Here is the documentation for how to do collect data from the Spotify API for non-commerical uses.
+Here is the documentation for how to do collect data from the Spotify API for non-commerical uses.
 The API provides far more information than song names and artists alone; you can obtain audio features and popularity data, and some of the write-ups that dive deep into this topic inspired my post today—tayloR, a spotifyr beginner’s tutorial, & a spotifyr quick rundown.

-geniusr and the Genius API
+and the Genius API

-• To connect these songs to their lyrics, I used the geniusr R package to search the lyrics for each song.
+R package to search the lyrics for each song.
 This step was tough because some of my top songs are instrumental or remixes and didn’t fit well into my search loop.
 For those songs, I searched for lyrics separately.

 To assemble a dataset that could be useful to interpret with structural topic models, I had to remove songs were the majority of the lyrics were not in English.
 A future blog post may model songs with lyrics mostly in Spanish.
 Since this blog is not about collecting data from the Spotify and Genius APIs, I’m not going to highlight it here.
 However, to see a skeleton of the code I wrote (minus my playlist IDs and manual song entry), please see this post’s source code here.

-After binding the Spotify and Genius dataframes, I used the tidytext R package to bring my data into forms useful for text analysis.
+R package to bring my data into forms useful for text analysis.
 There’s a whole book on this package, so definitely check out the tidytext book.

-We’ll start with the song lyrics in English and split each song into individual words with unnest_token().
+We’ll start with the song lyrics in English and split each song into individual words with unnest_token()

 Note: ‘section_name’ refers to chorus, bridge, verse, etc.; ‘row’ is the unique row identifier because some songs appear in multiple years.
 As a reminder, I’m uploading the data locally to avoid publicly sharing it.